 There is limited space available for street trading within the district town centres.
 The trading spaces vary in size, shape and suitability for a variety of different types of stalls etc. Therefore, it might be necessary to refuse an application because an appropriately sized trading pitch is not available.
-For this reason, it is important that all traders' trade in the position allocated to them by means of a town centre plan which is attached to the Street Trading Consent.
+For this reason, it is important that all consent holders trade in the position allocated to them.

 Consent holders may be asked to move their trading position from time to time if it is considered necessary to do so by the Council.
-This may be with immediate effect on occasions.
-Traders are also encouraged to work with other traders when setting up should there be an event taking place or an unusual vehicle, van, trailer, stall, unit or device i.e. children's fair ground ride present in the town centre.
+On occasions, this may be with immediate effect.
+Traders are also encouraged to work with other traders when setting up should there be an event taking place or an unusual vehicle, van, trailer, stall or unit, for example, where a children's fairground ride is present in the town centre.

 - f) Compliance with legal requirements: The proposed street trading activity should only be carried out from a trading unit which complies with the relevant legislation set out in Section 11 of this Street Trading Policy. - g) Consultee Observations: In relation to points (a) (e) above, consideration will also be given to written observation from consultees.
-Any objections made to the proposed street trading activity will be considered in terms of relevancy and appropriateness to the application that has been made. - h) Permitted Trading Hours: The Council will generally only permit street trading between 0700 hours and 1700 hours on any one day.
+Any objections made to the proposed street trading activity will be considered in terms of relevancy and appropriateness to the application that has been made.

+h) Permitted Trading Hours: The Council will generally only permit street trading between 0700 hours and 1700 hours on any day.
 The Council, however, retains the right to specify permitted hours of trading that are less than those given above if local circumstances dictate.
-The individual needs of the applicant will be considered on every occasion and in particular where evening events are taking place within the town centres.
+The individual needs of the applicant will be considered on every occasion and in particular where evening events such as turning on the Christmas lights are taking place within the town centres.